Atomic absorption spectroscopy: Deuterium lamps

-Deuterium HCL or even hydrogen HCL and deuterium discharge lamps are used in LS AAS for background correction purposes.
+Deuterium HCL or even hydrogen HCL and deuterium discharge lamps are used in LS AAS for background correction.
 The radiation intensity emitted by these lamps decreases significantly with increasing wavelength, so that they can be only used in the wavelength range between 190 and about 320 nm.

 Continuum sources

-When a continuum radiation source is used for AAS, it is necessary to use a high-resolution monochromator, as will be discussed later.
+When a continuum radiation source is used for AAS, it is necessary to use a high-resolution monochromator, as will be discussed.
 In addition, it is necessary that the lamp emits radiation of intensity at least an order of magnitude above that of a typical HCL over the entire wavelength range from 190 nm to 900 nm.
 A special high-pressure xenon short arc lamp, operating in a hot-spot mode has been developed to fulfill these requirements.

 Spectrometer

-As already pointed out above, there is a difference between medium-resolution spectrometers that are used for LS AAS and high-resolution spectrometers that are designed for CS AAS.
+As already pointed out, there is a difference between medium-resolution spectrometers that are used for LS AAS and high-resolution spectrometers that are designed for CS AAS.
 The spectrometer includes the spectral sorting device (monochromator) and the detector.

 Spectrometers for LS AAS

-In LS AAS the high resolution that is required for the measurement of atomic absorption is provided by the narrow line emission of the radiation source, and the monochromator simply has to resolve the analytical line from other radiation emitted by the lamp.
+In LS AAS, the high resolution that is required for the measurement of atomic absorption is provided by the narrow line emission of the radiation source, and the monochromator simply has to resolve the analytical line from other radiation emitted by the lamp.
 This can usually be accomplished with a band pass between 0.2 and 2 nm, i.e., a medium-resolution monochromator.
 Another feature to make LS AAS element-specific is modulation of the primary radiation and the use of a selective amplifier that is tuned to the same modulation frequency, as already postulated by Alan Walsh.
 This way any (unmodulated) radiation emitted for example by the atomizer can be excluded, which is imperative for LS AAS.
 Simple monochromators of the Littrow or (better) the Czerny-Turner design are typically used for LS AAS.
 Photomultiplier tubes are the most frequently used detectors in LS AAS, although solid state detectors might be preferred because of their better signal-to-noise ratio.